-Support software: A modern Human Capital management platform and the appropriate training to users, will directly impact Human Resources processes, enabling better project delivery and supporting employees in their work, thereby supporting operational excellence.
+Support software: A modern Human Capital management platform and the appropriate training to users, has directly impacted Human Resources processes, enabling better project delivery and supporting employees in their work, thereby supporting operational excellence.

 Training: Well-trained employees will be able to restore and improve resiliency of the grid infrastructure by applying specialized learned skills.